Gf/df buckwheat banana pancakes

 Pour a little mixture in the pan; when you see bubbles forming on the top of the pancake it’s ready to flip.
 Gently ease your ‘flipper’ beneath it as the mashed banana can sometimes stick to the base.

-Also, this way you can pile up a few, add your yoghurt and fruit topping to create a mini pancake tower.
+I make small pancakes mainly because my first one or two seldom work; I don’t want to waste too much batter in wonky shapes.
+Also, this way you can pile up a few, add your yoghurt and fruit topping to create a small pancake tower.

 Not just for Shrove Tuesday!